Frequently Asked Questions

 Is Kol Am only for atheists or agnostics?

 Not at all.
-Kol Am welcomes families of many perspectives — cultural Jews, interfaith families, questioning Jews, spiritual-but-not-religious folks, and those who simply want a joyful, ethical Jewish education without dogma.
+Kol Am welcomes families of many perspectives — cultural Jews, interfaith families, questioning Jews, spiritual-but-not-religious folks, and those who simply want a joyful, ethical Jewish education.

 What will my child learn at Kol Am?

-Through collaborative, project-based learning, children explore Jewish culture, ethics, stories, history, and holidays.
-Our approach centers curiosity, creativity, and justice — without religious instruction or prayer.
+Through collaborative, project-based learning, children explore how Jewish culture, ethics, stories, and history intertwine with our local and global communities.
+Our approach centers curiosity, creativity, and justice.

 How much does it cost?